MerlinVR/UdonSharp/README.md

 - Field initializers
 - Jagged arrays
 - Referencing other custom classes, accessing fields, and calling methods on them
-- ~~Recursive method calls are supported via the `[RecursiveMethod]` attribute~~ temporarily disabled for 1.0, will be added in the next week or so
+- Recursive method calls are supported via the `[RecursiveMethod]` attribute

 #### See the [Project Board](https://github.com/MerlinVR/UdonSharp/projects/1) for what's planned to be added in the next couple months